Joy Fahrenkrog

-Joy Fahrenkrog (born November 6, 1979) is best known for her archery.
+Joy Fahrenkrog (born November 6, 1979) is an American archer.
 She was born in Castle Rock, Colorado and currently resides in Lucerne, Switzerland.

+Early life and education

+Fahrenkrog was born in Colorado in 1979.
+When she was 15, she was an exchange student to France with Rotary International.
+She completed high school at Phillips Exeter Academy in Exeter, New Hampshire.
+Upon graduating, she attended Skidmore College in Saratoga Springs, New York, spending one year at the London School of Economics in England.

+After graduating from college, Fahrenkrog took a job with Schwab Capital Markets and worked there until 2004 when she left to train full-time for the Olympics.
+Throughout the five years that she was training, she held a marketing job at Northwestern Mutual.

 Archery background

 Fahrenkrog is a four-time member of the United States Archery Team (2004–2008) and former Chula Vista Olympic Training Center Resident Athlete (2006–2007).
 She began archery in the winter of 2002 after graduating from Skidmore College in Saratoga Springs, New York, where she majored in Economics.
 In 2004, she tried out for her first Olympic team but just missed it, finishing 6th at the trials.
 In 2008, she tried for a second time and placed 7th in the first round of trials.
 After taking three months off due to a tear in her teres minor, she failed to advance to the third round of trials for the Beijing team, finishing 15th.

 Despite not making either Olympic team, Joy did attend both the Athens and the Beijing games.
 In 2004, she went as a spectator and in 2008, she had a job as a journalist working for the Olympic News Service.
 In 2008, she was also part of two ad campaigns, one for Budweiser and one for Polo Ralph Lauren.
 Videos of each can be found on her website.

 Fahrenkrog has been a consistent top 8 finisher in national-level events and has competed internationally in Bulgaria, Mexico, the Netherlands, China and Korea.
 Highlights of her career include 2nd and 3rd-place finishes at the US Indoor Nationals in 2006 and 2007 as well as a 1st-place finish at the World Ranking Event in Puerto Rico in 2007.